The Team

 Frankie Crouch

 I have been teaching at Queen Emma's since 2013.
-In that time I have taught EYFS, Year 1, Year 2, Year 5, Year 6 and am now in Years 3 and 4.
+In that time I have taught in every year group (including EYFS) and am now in Years 4 and 5 (Enhanced Pathway).
 Before joining the team at Queen Emma's, I worked in an international school in Beijing, as well as another local school in Witney.
 I feel very fortunate to be spending my days teaching such enthusiastic and fun young people, and am thankful every day that I love my job.
 As a teacher I always strive to make children excited about coming to school, that they are engaged purposely in their learning and that they know their potential.
 I have a passion for sport and aim for all children to participate and engage in sport in primary school.
 I currently lead the Sport across the school, ensuring that all children have the opportunity to access high-quality PE lessons, extra-curricular activities and Inter-School competitions.

 ESOEden Southey